Great Depression in Canada

 The worldwide Great Depression of the early 1930s was a social and economic shock that left millions of Canadians unemployed, hungry and often homeless.
-Few countries were affected as severely as Canada during what became known as the "Dirty Thirties," due to Canada's heavy dependence on raw material and farm exports, combined with a crippling Prairies drought known as the Dust Bowl.
+Few countries were affected as severely as Canada during what became known as the "Dirty Thirties", due to Canada's heavy dependence on exports which declined sharply in quantity and price, together with a crippling Prairies drought known as the Dust Bowl.
 Widespread losses of jobs and savings ultimately transformed the country by triggering the birth of social welfare, a variety of populist political movements, and a more activist role for government in the economy.

 In 1930-1931 the Canadian government responded to the Great Depression by applying severe restrictions to entry into Canada.
 New rules limited immigration to British and American subjects or agriculturalists with money, certain classes of workers, and immediate family of the Canadian residents.
+About 25,000 unemployed immigrants were also deported.

 Economic results

 By 1930, 30% of the labour force was out of work, and one fifth of the population became dependent on government assistance.
 Wages fell, as did prices.
 Gross National Expenditure had declined 42% from the 1929 levels.
 In some areas, the decline was far worse.
 In the rural areas of the prairies, two thirds of the population were on relief.

 Further damage was the reduction of investment: both large companies and individuals were unwilling and unable to invest in new ventures.

 In 1932, industrial production was only at 58% of the 1929 level, the second lowest level in the world after the United States, and well behind nations such as Britain, which only saw it fall to 83% of the 1929 level.
 Total national income fell to 55% of the 1929 level, again worse than any nation other than the U.S.